BARK-STEEL/Blackjack/Readme.md

 - Blackjack is a game of chance and skill, and in this exciting version of the game, one player is pitted against the dealer
 - The aim of the game is to obtain a higher score than the dealer, without going over 21
 - Like most casinos, a minimum bet of $10 is required to play a hand, and the player can increase or decrease the bet in increments of $10, up to the amount left in the bankroll.
+- The player has the option to cash out at any point, and a message will display the profit or loss for the session
 - There are several general rules of the game whose logic are built into the app:
   * The dealer must hit on a 16 and stand on a 17
   * An ace can be used as a 1 or an 11, and the logic automatically decides which is appropriate
   * An unmatched blackjack on the initial deal pays 3/2 odds
   * The player has the option to "double-down", or double the bet and receive one additional card
   * A tie or push results in the bet being returned to the player
   * Like many casinos, the deck is shuffled when 75% of the cards have been dealt.
 Later version will support the option to play with multiple decks.
 - When the player goes broke, they are given the option to buy back in
 - Enhanced functionality will be included in later versions of the app, such as the option to "split" -  or play two separate hands when dealt two cards with the same number
 - Later versions will also provide complete functionality on all portable devices